miparis/42_philosphers/README.md

 # 🧠 Philosophers

 The **Philosophers** project is an implementation of the classic **Dining Philosophers Problem**, a concurrency challenge used to illustrate resource sharing and synchronization in operating systems.
-This project is developed in C using **POSIX threads** and **mutexes** to manage concurrent access to shared resources (forks).
+This project is developed in C using **threads** and **mutexes** to manage concurrent access to shared resources (forks).

 ---